China Digital Times: History

-The website was started by Xiao Qiang at the Graduate School of Journalism at the University of California, Berkeley, in the fall of 2003.
+The website was started by Xiao Qiang of University of California, Berkeley's Graduate School of Journalism in fall 2003.
 Xiao has asserted that Chinese internet users are using digital tools to create new autonomous forms of political expression and dissent, "changing the rules of the game between state and society".

 According to Freedom House, researchers at China Digital Times have reportedly identified over 800 filtered terms, including "Cultural Revolution" and "propaganda department".
-The types of words, phrases and web addresses censored by the government include names of Chinese high level leadership; protest and dissident movements; politically sensitive events, places and people; and foreign websites and organizations blocked at network level, along with pornography and other content.
+The types of words, phrases and web addresses censored by the government include names of Chinese high-level leadership; protest and dissident movements; politically sensitive events, places and people; and foreign websites and organizations blocked at network level, along with pornography and other content.

-For many years, the site has leaked propaganda from the State Council Information Office, which overseers news websites in China.
+For many years, the site has leaked propaganda from the State Council Information Office, which oversees news websites in China.

 The site also publishes the Grass-Mud Horse Lexicon, a wiki-based directory of Chinese Internet language.
 The project is named after the Grass Mud Horse (cǎo ní mǎ (草泥马 (草泥馬))), a pun on the phrase cào nǐ mā (肏你媽), literally, "fuck your mother", and which is one of the Baidu 10 Mythical Creatures.
 The publication has also covered the backlash against increased censorship from China's independent media, and employees of state media.

 In 2009, it published a set of documents leaked by a Baidu employee which revealed events, people and places that were deemed politically sensitive.

 In 2013, China Digital Times published an English-language e-book, Decoding the Chinese Internet: A Glossary of Political Slang, which contains Chinese Internet language that criticizes the government.

 Staff and operations

 Sophie Beach is the Executive Editor of its English site, and her writing about China has appeared in publications including the Los Angeles Times, the Asian Wall Street Journal, the South China Morning Post and The Nation magazine.
 The Translations Editor is Anne Henochowicz, an alumna of the Penn Kemble Democracy Forum Fellowship at the National Endowment for Democracy.
 She has written for other publications including Foreign Policy, The China Beat, and the Cairo Review of Global Affairs.

 China Digital Times provides content about China for The World Post, a partnership between The Huffington Post and the Berggruen Institute.
 The China Digital Times website is run by students of the university, with help from contributors from around the world.
-China Digital Times has been a recipient of funding from the National Endowment for Democracy.
+China Digital Times has historically been a recipient of funding from the National Endowment for Democracy, though funding was frozen in 2025 after Elon Musk's Department of Government Efficiency cut funding to the NED.

 Response by the Chinese government

-The China Digital Times website has been blocked in mainland China since 2006 and in response, Xiao launched a Chinese-language site in 2011.
-That site has since also been blocked, but numerous methods are used to ensure the site remains accessible in China – including email lists, social media and mirror sites.